SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).
-#### 09 September 2024 - Fix - Catalog API - Unable to change publishing state for a specific version of a catalog item
+#### 09 September 2024 - Fix - Catalog API - Unable to change publishing state for a specific version of a catalog item [ID 40710]

 Users were unable to change the publishing state for a specific version of a catalog item through the API.
 #### 09 September 2024 - Enhancement - Catalog - Catalog item versions with no artifact available on dataminer.services will contain a message [ID 40616]